ooni/ooni.org/content/post/whatsapp-and-facebook-tests.md

 * TCP/IP connections to web.whatsapp.com fail;

-* DNS lookup illustrates that a different IP address has been allocated to web.whatsapp.com;
+* DNS lookup illustrates that an unexpected IP address has been allocated to web.whatsapp.com;

 * HTTP requests to web.whatsapp.com do not send back a consistent response to OONI’s servers.

-If you’re a Mac OS or Linux user, you can run this test through the following
+If you’re a macOS or Linux user, you can run this test through the following
 steps:

 1. [Install](https://ooni.torproject.org/install/ooniprobe/) ooniprobe.